BiznetGIO/RESTKnot/docs/restapi/record.rst

 -------------

 .. warning::
-   You can't have multiple record with the exact same content
+   You can't have multiple records with the same content

 .. code-block:: bash